 For many, a mountain of debt can be so overwhelming that they don't want to think about it.
 But ignoring your debt won't make it go away.

-Instead, try to tackle your debt head on with these 5 simple methods for paying off your debt!
+Instead, you need creative ways to pay off debt that won't stress you out.
+Try to tackle your debt head on with these 8 simple methods for paying off your debt!

 1. Restructure Your Budget